hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > You've little chance, as I can plainly show;
 >
-> For they are by professors both baptized,
+> For they are by professors both baptised,
 >
 > If inappropriate, pray don't he surprised;
 >
 > For the great sapient teachers of our days,
 >
-> Have none of Mr. Shandy's cautious ways,
+> Have none of Mister Shandy's cautious ways,
 >
 > Who cried all names by dictionaries and grammars,
 >